chgibb/PHATDocs/docs/docs/betaChangeLog.md

-* Updated citation PHAT citation to point to Bioinformatics
+* Updated PHAT citation to point to Bioinformatics